amunnelly/bigfatstats/README.md

 # Big Fat Stats

-This is a portfolio site for me, Anthony Munnelly, to show some d3 graphics and a little bit of web app/development/whatever coding.
+A portfolio site featuring some Python-based data projects.
+It's not pretty, but it gets the job done - a lot like its author, as it happens.

 ## Premier League Tables